tjturnage/wdss2/README.md

 Creating netcdfs is usually only a one time deal for each case, unless of course you later decide you want to process additional radar data.

-Note: importing case metadata from case_data.py doesn't seem to work here (because of using os.cmd ??).
+Note: importing case metadata from case_data.py doesn't seem to work here (because of using os.system ??).
       Therefore am hard-wiring required arguments into script instead.

 wdss_stage_files.py